pedro-coelho-dr/insecurebankv2-android-security-report/readme.md

 Download and install [Genymotion Desktop](https://www.genymotion.com/)

-Configure an Android 10.0 device, such as:
+Configure an Android device, this project uses the following environment:

+**Environment**
-- Host Machine: *Windows 11, Intel i7, 32GB RAM.*
+- Host Machine: *Windows 11, Intel i7, 32GB RAM, with the latest security updates applied.*
 - Emulator: *Genymotion Desktop Version 3.7.1*, configured to emulate a *Samsung Galaxy S8* with *Android 10.0.*
-- Network Environment: The Genymotion emulator connects to the internet via the host machine.
-The InsecureBankV2 app is configured to communicate with an external server using IP and port provided by the instructor.
+- Network Environment: The Genymotion emulator is connected to the internet via the host machine.
+A manual proxy is configured to route traffic through security testing tools.
+The InsecureBankV2 app communicates with an external server using the IP and port provided by the instructor.

 ### MobSF